Greek mythology story of Narcissus

 With Narcissus passing to another life, he crossing the Styx, the river of the dead to enter the Underworld, he continued to search for his beloved, reflected in the waters of the black river.

-In whatever way Narciso is dead, it is certain that this myth has survived to this day.
+In whatever way Narciso is dead, it is certain that this Greek myth has survived to this day.
 Painters, musicians, writers, psychologists, continue to draw inspiration from the story of this young man.
 Was he self-centered?
 Was he selfish?
 Was he naive?
 Everyone gives the interpretation that it considers most appropriate even if it is certain that after all the young Narcissus was looking for only one thing: love and that love was himself.

 When I read the book “The Picture of Dorian Gray” (1891) by Oscar Wilde you can see some of the characteristics of the Narcissus stories poking through, even Oscar Wilde said that in the story three of the characters were reflections of himself.

-To fully understand the celebrity of the myth, we can see that the words narcissism and narcissism have now entered our everyday vocabulary to indicate a person who feels too much love for himself.
+To fully understand the celebrity of the Greek myth, we can see that the words narcissism and narcissism have now entered our everyday vocabulary to indicate a person who feels too much love for himself.
 This helps us to understand how the Greek myths are now part of our cultural heritage and how much they have influenced our civilization since the beginning.